-In a nutshell, your FAQ page is a question and answer forum on your website.
-In most cases, it is created by the website owner or customer support team to address the most commonly asked questions and concerns that shoppers have about your products and services.
+In a nutshell, your FAQ page provides answers to common customer questions on your website.
+In most cases, it is created by the Shopify admin or customer support team to reduce the repetitive customer questions your team has to field.

 An FAQ page on an eCommerce website primarily organizes the answers to questions related to products, ordering, shipping and handling, and returns.
 It provides shoppers with a database to find solutions before they take the time to reach out to your customer service team.
 Every eCommerce business should have one.

 What is an FAQ template?

-An FAQ template provides a framework for creating an FAQ page or multiple pages.
-It comes in handy for web designers, content creators, and online store owners (especially those with multiple websites) -- it is essentially an outline for an FAQ page.
+An FAQ template provides a framework for creating a new FAQ section or multiple FAQ pages.
+It comes in handy for web designers, content creators, and online store owners (especially those with multiple websites), because it essentially outlines what a strong FAQ page should include.

 A template can be used to create a single FAQ page for your ecommerce store.
 But, if there’s a reason why you might create more than one FAQ page, you need a template to work from.
 Not only does it keep your brand uniform, but it also simplifies the content creation process.
 Working from an outline makes your job easier and your work more consistent.

 What are the main elements of a killer FAQ template?

-To create an effective FAQ template that can be used across each new page you create, you need to know what goes into the process.
-Not all online store owners have a collection of questions, especially at early launch.
-Be prepared, know what to anticipate, and be ready to go when it’s time to publish your website’s cornerstone page.
-Learn the basics that go into creating one.
+To create an effective FAQ template that can be used across each new page you create, you need to understand what goes into the process.
+Not all online store owners have a collection of questions, especially at early launch, but there are a few sections that should always be included.

 An effective FAQ page contains sections to address the following:

-- General Questions: Answers to the most common questions asked about products or services.
+- General questions, providing answers to the most common questions asked about products or services

-- Payment: Solutions to help guide a shopper through the transaction process.
+- Payment solutions to help guide a shopper through the transaction process and acceptable payment methods

-- Shipping: Details about shipping costs, time, and how to track an order.
+- Shipping details, including shipping costs, delivery timing, and instructions on how to track an order.